Home

 World War II

-Between October 1940 and December 1944 HMS St Christopher comprised a Coastal Forces Training Base in and around Fort William.
-Although it only existed for four years its impact on the area was significant and long lasting.
+Between October 1940 and December 1944 HMS St CHRISTOPHER was recommissioned; this time as a Coastal Forces Training Base in and around Fort William.
+Although it only existed for a short time, its impact on the area was significant and long lasting.
 Indeed, some of the buildings it used can still be seen today in something approaching their original condition.
-First commanded by Commander A.E.P.
-Welman DSO DSC RN, the base trained the crews of a variety of inshore patrol craft.
-There was also a large Admiralty Floating Dock (A.F.D.) moored in Loch Linnhe.